daedalus/MyOEIS/README.md

 [A363612](https://oeis.org/A363612)		Number of iterations of phi(x) at n needed to reach a square.

 [A363680](https://oeis.org/A363680)   Number of iterations of phi(x) at n needed to reach a cube.

+[A363896](https://oeis.org/A363680)		Numbers k such that the sum of primes dividing k (with repetition) is equal to Euler's totient function of k.